 Solar Inspection ROI Calculator

 Undetected thermal anomalies in solar arrays—hotspots, bypass diode failures, string outages, and delamination—silently drain revenue every day they go unrepaired.
-Thermal drone inspections per IEC 62446-3 standards detect cell-level defects invisible to SCADA monitoring, providing GPS-tagged locations and estimated daily revenue loss per defect to prioritize your repair budget.
+Thermal drone inspections per IEC TS 62446-3 standards detect cell-level thermal anomalies invisible to SCADA monitoring, providing GPS-tagged locations and estimated daily revenue loss per defect to prioritize your repair budget.

 Get a Site-Specific Inspection Quote

-Our IEC 62446-3 thermal inspections deliver cell-level defect detection with GPS coordinates, severity classification, and estimated revenue impact—all processed in-house for faster turnaround.
+Our IEC TS 62446-3-aligned thermal inspections deliver cell-level thermal anomaly screening with GPS coordinates, severity classification, and estimated revenue impact—all processed in-house for faster turnaround.

 No obligation · Response within 24 hours